Welcome to Plantar Fasciitis Online

 The plantar fascia is a supportive band of tough inelastic fibrous tissue connecting the heel bone (calcaneus) and toes (metatarsals).
-Plantar means underneath and Fasciitis is the inflammation of the tissue surrounding the fascia.
+Fascia is strong, sinuous tissue, it is not a ligament, tendon or muscle.

-International research shows 9%-10% of adults in Western society will at some time suffer from Plantar fasciitis.
-After years of research and 100’s of cases our specialist bio-mechanists discovered that in 90% of cases (mild, acute or chronic), the primary source of stress on the plantar fascia proved to be a deviation inward of the Calcaneus (heel bone) on initial ground strike.
+Plantar Fasciitis has long been one of the most misunderstood and poorly treated foot ailments in medical history.
+Current medical opinion promotes lifestyle factors such as age, weight, exercise, excessive time on feet, poor footwear, hard surfaces and bare feet as the cause.
+These are NOT the main cause of Plantar Fasciitis.
+At most, they are contributing factors to an existing root source.
+After years of research and 100’s of assessments our specialist bio-mechanists discovered that in 90% of cases, the primary source of stress on the plantar fascia proved to be a deviation inward of the heel bone on ground strike.
 As the heel rolls in, joints in the foot structure unlock, reducing the arch’s ability to fully support the body.
-Over time, this creates excessive load on the plantar fascia, causing inflammation and microfibre tears (Plantar Fasciitis).
+Over time, this creates excessive strain on the plantar fascia, causing inflammation and microfibre tears.

 Rolling feet over ice bottles or cans